clark-pan/Symbols_WDYK/5-min-script.md

 So as everyone knows by now, ES6 is pretty much usable today, as long as you're happy to go through a transpiler like Traceur or Babel and I think its about time that we all look towards what new features are coming to Javascript and how we can use them.

-I want to introduce everyone to a lesser talked about, but no less important feature, Symbols.
-I will show you how using symbols can make your code more readable, more debuggable, and possibly even run faster.
+I want to introduce everyone to a lesser talked about, but no less important feature, Symbols and I will show you how using symbols can make your code more readable, more debuggable, and possibly even run faster.

 # Symbols, what are they #